inresearch/yuza/README.md

 api_action_requests POST   /api/action_requests(.:format)       api/action_requests#create
 ```

-Yuza is accessible through Netvice.

 ## Architecture in Nutshell

 Yuza is created with high reusability in mind first, and extensibility second.
 Basic premises:

-- Yuza is a single-service that can be used by a lot of different apps with their
+- Yuza is a single-service that can be used by a lot of different apps with no data sharing.
-  own differing set of users (users are not sharing).
-- Same user in different app can have different password.
+  As consequence, the same user in different app can have different password/settings.
 - Yuza does not handle session of its client applications.
 - Yuza does handle signup with Facebook.
 - Some request needs to generate a request token before it can be made/executed

-## Request that needs token
+## Request that necessitate a token

 Yuza requires a token to be generated in advance before doing the following requests
 through its user interface: